-- Main use: calling .wake() on any Waker derived from the original should signal the async reactor to poll the Future again. - Remember the Context that got passed in to the Future's poll() function?
-Literally its only job is to hold a Waker! - Waker: Clone + Send + Sync + Unpin so you can basically do whatever you want with them
+- Remember the Context that got passed in to the Future's poll() function?
+Literally it's only job is to hold a Waker! - Waker: Clone + Send + Sync + Unpin so you can basically do whatever you want with them - Main use: calling .wake() on any Waker derived from the original should signal the async reactor to poll the Future again.